discordia-space/CEV-Eris/tgui/docs/component-reference.md

 ### `Tooltip`

-A boxy tooltip from 'tgui 1.
+A boxy tooltip from tgui 1.
 It is very hacky in its current state, and requires setting `position: relative` on the container.

 Please note, that [Button](#button) component has a `tooltip` prop, and